Epirasque/FTLshipGibGenerator/README.md

 # How Can I Run It?

+## Method A: download and run the precompiled binary

+Download the portable bundle here: https://drive.google.com/file/d/1jhqJVhgDAVCN334FsA9STl2J1um24FxC/view?usp=sharing

+It contains a README.txt (that can also be found in this repository) with the instructions on how to use it.

+The bundle will be updated for every release.

+## Method B: run the code

 You need to install Python 3.8 as well as the appropriate libraries that are used.
 I personally use the PyCharm Community Edition IDE, it makes loading additional libraries much easier (the IDE offers it as quick fix recommendations).